89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 user@fedora-rawhide:~$ sudo dnf groupinstall KDE
 ```

-### Generate session file
+### Generate session file - KDE

-We need to add a desktop file for the session on the host's file system, so that it appears
+We need to add a desktop file for the session on the host's file system,
-on your login manager (Be it SSDM or GDM)
+so that it appears on your login manager (Be it SSDM or GDM)

 ```shell
 [Desktop Entry]